you-zhou/notes/dev.md

 # <class '__main__.Chair'>
 ```

-It is important that an instance know what its class is because the class stores the methods and class attributes.
+It is important that an instance know what its class is because ==the class stores the methods and class attributes==.

 #### self
 `self` parameter represents the current instance of the class.